janayagarcia/cse15l-lab-reports/lab-report-5-week-10.md

 For this I am choosing to describe the bug within the implemenation given to us.
 It has a simple fix.
 The bug is when there is space/characters between the closing bracket of a potential link it should disregard it as a proper link.
 This implemenation still uses the invalid link.
 I would fix this by adding another parameter to the findCloseParen method so that it is taking in nextCloseBracket in order to test if nextCloseBracket + 1 = openParen.
 If it does not equal then return -1 which makes it an invalid link.

+Here is where I add the parameter.

 ![link](theirchange1.png)

+Here is where I add the other if statement.

 ![link](theirchange2.png)